hoangviet99/flask-plant-list-project/README.md

 It will be run at http://127.0.0.1:5000/

 ### 4. Testing serve
-Open another terminal in project folder then do following steps<br>
+Open another terminal in project folder then do following steps

     . venv/bin/activate
     cd test/
     python test.py